thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood warning: River Avon at Strensham and Bredon
 - High river levels are expected to cause flooding on Saturday.
 Flooding is expected on 20 December 2025 .
 Flooding may affect properties and roads around Mill Lane, Strensham and areas around Dock Lane Bredon.
 Predicted peaks:- Evesham 2.4m to 2.8m on 19/11 PM Bredon 2.5m to 2.8m on 20/12.
 Further rainfall is forecast on 21/12.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 11:00AM on 20 December 2025 or as the situation changes.

-- Warning no longer in force: Daniels Brook at Lower Tuffley
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Weather conditions are expected to improve and no further flooding is expected.
-Further heavy rain is forecast for Saturday night into Sunday 21/12.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->